appuio/ops-techlab/labs/62_logs.md

-## Lab 6.2: Troubleshooting using logs
+## Lab 6.2: Troubleshooting Using Logs

 As soon as basic functionality of OpenShift itself is reduced or not working at all, we have to have a closer look at the underlying components' log messages.
 We find these logs either in the journal on the different servers or in Elasticsearch.